Inequality, disadvantage, social justice – these are the issues that underpin social work and the passions that drive those who work in the industry.

 “For instance, in my research I have looked at older adults who needed to access in-home care to stay in their own home.
 They were each given a financial ‘care package’, but it was the same for everyone, which meant that older people in rural locations that had to access services based in metropolitan or large regional centres were charged travel costs to get the service to them.
 So there was a distinct disparity, as an elderly person in a city might be able to afford to access a service, say, three times a week, while someone in a rural area might only be able to once.”

-Dr Karen Bell, Associate Professor in Social Work and Human Services at CSU, does see that social work service delivery is changing in rural areas to try to address these inequalities.
+Dr Karen Bell, Associate Professor in Social Work and Human Services at Charles Sturt University, does see that social work service delivery is changing in rural areas to try to address these inequalities.

 “There is certainly a shift, in rural areas, in things like aged care and child and family welfare.
 Things like getting services embedded in communities and having more primary care at a preventative level on the ground are being seen as increasingly important to prevent more complex issues developing in the future.

 “And there is a growing recognition that in terms of rural and Indigenous communities there needs to be different models of service delivery, and that solutions can’t all come from the metro-centric space.
 Social work has a key part to play in devising and delivering those different ways of providing services.

 “By embedding workplace learning in our degrees across different services, we help our students start thinking about these sorts of issues.
 And, of course, it gives them great practical experience that they can demonstrate to employers when they graduate into the workplace.
 We also try to incorporate at least one international study opportunity as well to broaden students’ experience.”